 This includes a vessel check-out before use.
 All renters sign safety waivers and agree to not land the boat on any beaches, not consume alcohol or other mind-altering substances while aboard, and maintain operating limits based on weather.

 These boats are custom-designed for four people to optimally fish for salmon, halibut, rockfish, or lingcod.

 - One Halibut Rod & Reel lined with low stretch 80lb or heavier braid & heavy duty brass corkscrew swivel

-- One Salmon Rod & Reel lined with 30lb or heavier monofilament & medium duty brass corkscrew swivel
+- One Salmon Rod & Reel lined with 30-40lb or monofilament or braid & medium duty brass corkscrew swivel

 A non-conventional design, these aluminum chambered boats provide tons of reserve buoyancy, high sides, and wide gunwales.